-Undergraduate students earned 30 credit hours or above, with a Cumulative Grade Point Average (CGPA) less than 2.00 will be placed in an Academic Probation.
+- " Undergraduate students earned 30 credit hours or above, with a Cumulative Grade Point Average (CGPA) less than 2.00 will be placed in an Academic Probation. - " Graduate students with a Cumulative Grade Point Average (CGPA) less than 3.00 will be placed in an Academic Probation.